evilsoft/crocks/src/Reader/README.md

 Reader.ask :: (e -> b) -> Reader e b
 ```

-A construction helper that returns a `Reader` with environment on the right
+A construction helper that returns a `Reader` with the environment on the right
 portion of the `Reader`. `ask` can take a function, that can be used to map the
 environment to a different type or value.